meltyourface/blank/posts/Ecstasy/The-Rite-of-Cosmic-Integration-Ecstatic-Connection/index.md

 ## The Rite of Cosmic Unity

-Objective: To enhance one's grasp on the mystical interconnectedness of all entities in the cosmos through the art of Ecstasy, intricate ceremonies, and mind-altering experiences.
+**Objective**: To enhance one's grasp on the mystical interconnectedness of all entities in the cosmos through the art of Ecstasy, intricate ceremonies, and mind-altering experiences.

 ### I. Preparatory Phase